GongSakura/worktree/README.md

 <br/>

 ## Usage

-### 1. "wt init \<path\>"
+### 1. "wt init \<directory\>"

 - To initialize a worktree project that manages all git worktrees.
-If the path is not a git repository, it will create a new one via "git init <path>"
+If the directory is not a git repository, it will create a new one via "git init \<directory\>"

 <br/>